 Review summary: Canon 77D vs Nikon D7500

-So what is the bottom line?
-Which of the two cameras – the Canon 77D or the Nikon D7500 – has the upper hand?
+So how do things add up?
+Is the Canon 77D better than the Nikon D7500 or vice versa?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS 77D: